-During 2015, 42 researchers from the unit presented their research at international conferences in over 29 countries, including Belgium, Norway, Canada, Finland, Vietnam, Italy, Japan, Germany, France, Spain, Sweden, Kenya, the UK and the USA.
+During 2016, 42 researchers from the unit presented their research at international conferences in more than 25 countries, including Belgium, Norway, Canada, Finland, Vietnam, Italy, Japan, Germany, France, Spain, Sweden, Kenya, the UK and the USA.
 As a result, our researchers were at the forefront of the key environmental issues of the day, contributing problem-solving ideas and novel research.

-The international profile of the unit increased markedly through the appointment of seven extraordinary associate and full professors from Australia, Belgium, Japan, Norway, the UK and the USA.
+The international profile of the unit increased markedly through the appointment of nine extraordinary associate and full professors from Australia, France, Belgium, Kenya and the USA.

-Five postdoctoral fellows completed their fellowships at the UESM in 2015 and eight joined our ranks, bringing the number of postdoctoral fellows to 18.
-The new postdoctoral fellows represent a good mix of national and international researchers, the latter being from the Czech Republic, Iran and Nigeria.
+Nine postdoctoral fellows completed their fellowships at the UESM in 2016 and 10 joined our ranks, bringing the number of postdoctoral fellows to 23.
+The new postdoctoral fellows represent a good mix of national and international researchers, the latter being from the Czech Republic, Poland and the Ukraine.

 The unit still has the highest number of NRF-rated researchers in a single research unit of the NWU.
-Among the 23 rated researchers are two with B ratings, one of whom, Prof Johnnie van den Berg, improved his rating for the period 2015 to 2020 from a B3 to B2, following a successful application for re-evaluation in 2014.
-Prof Louis du Preez was also successful with his re-evaluation as a C1-rated researcher.
+Among the 26 rated researchers are four with B ratings, two of whom improved their rating for the period 2016 to 2021.
+Prof Kobus Pienaar moved from C2 to B3 and Prof Eddie Ueckermann from B3 to B2.

-The UESM had another good year for postgraduate completions, with 55 master’s and 14 PhD students graduating in 2015.
-For the second year in a row, the unit had more than 300 registered postgraduate students, comprising 209 master’s and 100 PhD students.
+The UESM had another good year for postgraduate completions, with 50 master’s and 16 PhD students graduating in 2016.
+For the first time in its history, the unit had more than 350 registered postgraduate students, comprising 268 master’s and 114 PhD students.

 Our subsidised publication outputs have been on an upwards curve for the past six years.
-In 2015 we built on the excellent output of 2014 (70,48 publication units), increasing this by more than 20% to 86,38 units.
-As a result the average publication unit per full-time academic staff member increased for the first time to over two publication points.
+In 2016 we built on the excellent output of 2015 (87,19 publication units), increasing this by more than 15% to 101,31 units.
+As a result the average publication unit per full-time academic staff member is more than two publication points.
 This is more than double the required target of one for members of an NWU research unit.

 Partnerships and collaboration